gitrgoliveira/vault-eda-delivery/README.md

 If you encounter issues, refer to the following common problems and solutions.

-### Common Issues
+### Common issues

-1. **Event Streaming Not Available**: Verify you are using Vault Enterprise or HCP Vault Dedicated, as the Community Edition does not support event streaming.
+1. **Event streaming not available**: Verify you are using Vault Enterprise or HCP Vault Dedicated, as the Community Edition does not support event streaming.

    ```bash
    # Check Vault version and edition